Tier 5 Arriving in the UK

 Expand All

-Tier 5 visa holders must travel to the UK as soon as possible after the start date of their Tier 5 vignette.
-Those issued a vignette valid for 90 days must travel to the UK within this period, as if they do not, they will have to apply, and pay, for a replacement vignette before entering the UK.
+Dependants issued a vignette valid for 90 days must travel to the UK within this period, if they do not, they will have to apply, and pay, for a replacement vignette before entering the UK.

-Travelling to the UK as a Visitor
+Do not travel to the UK as a Visitor

 Digital Immigration Status